Alsafy01/quantum-search/README.md

 # Quantum Search on an unstructured input

+This is my attempt to the Assessment Task - 1 (also described below) of [`QOSF`](https://qosf.org/)'s Quantum Computing Mentorship Program Cohort 4. \
+Thanks to [@qosf](https://github.com/qosf) and [Michał Stęchły](https://www.mustythoughts.com/about.html) for accepting this attempt as one of the model solutions to the task!

+*Please view this page in light mode to be able to see the latex expressions better*

 ## Problem Statement
 Design a quantum circuit that considers as input the following vector of integers numbers: \
 [1,5,7,10] \